 Since this is an online class, the instructor can be reached via email at kubickova@hrsm.sc.edu.
-Additional appoints are available after emailing to arrange time and will be held in the room 1024 A (HRTM office area of the Coliseum building).
+Additional appoints are available after emailing to arrange time and will be held in Close-Hipp Building, room 630.

 DESCRIPTION:

 Management of the lodging phase of the hospitality industry to include front office, housekeeping, sales & marketing, maintenance areas, and food & beverage among others.